PrefectHQ/prefect/docs/guides/secrets.md

 ### Create and use `SnowflakeCredentials` and `SnowflakeConnector` blocks in Python code

 Let's use Prefect's blocks for convenient access to Snowflake.
-We won't save the blocks, to ensure the credentials are not stored in Prefect Cloud.
+Don't save the blocks to ensure the credentials are not stored in Prefect Cloud.

-We'll create a flow that connects to Snowflake and calls two tasks.
+Create a flow that connects to Snowflake and calls two tasks.
 The first task creates a table and inserts some data.
 The second task reads the data out.